Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Simulation Results

-The detection capabilities of the \gls{SC}-based approach and the proposed \gls{FNN}-based approach are illustrated in Fig.~\ref{fig:Pavg}.
+As the proposed approach uses the \gls{FNN} for model order selection, a comparison of the average number of detected paths for both the baseline \gls{SC}-based approach and the proposed \gls{FNN}-based approach is illustrated in Fig.~\ref{fig:Pavg}.
 Specifically, the figure shows the average number of detected paths as a function of $\text{SNR}_p$.
 As expected, the neural network is able to accurately estimate the correct number of paths on average.
 In contrast, the \gls{SC}-based approach significantly underestimates $P$ at low $\text{SNR}_p$.
 Therefore, the proposed \gls{FNN}-based approach effectively improves estimation performance in low $\text{SNR}_p$ conditions.